Functional equations of Selberg and Ruelle zeta functions for non-unitary twists: Functional equations for the Selberg zeta function

-The meromorphic continuation of the Selberg and Ruelle zeta functions associated with non-unitary representations of the subgroup $\Gamma$ is proved in \cite{Spil} and \cite{spil1}.
-We will derive here functional equations for the Selberg zeta function in case (a) and for the symmetrized, super and Selberg zeta funcion in case (b).
+The meromorphic continuation of the Selberg and Ruelle zeta function associated with non-unitary representations of the subgroup $\Gamma$ is proved in \cite{Spilioti2018}.
+Our aim is to derive the functional equations for the Selberg zeta function in case (a), and for the symmetrized and super zeta function in case (b).
+We recall here the formulas proved in \cite{Spilioti2018} (see (5.1) and (5.2) below), using the generalized resolvent identity and the trace formulas.
+More precisely, let $N\in\N$ and $i=1,\ldots,N$.
+Let $s_{i}$ be complex numbers with $s_{i}^2\neq s_{j}^2$ for all $i\neq j$.
+Let $\text{\Re}(s_{i}^2) \gg 0$.
+We have the following expressions